Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 3 best timing to use the Key Point:

 1. To keep *multiple subtitles* stay within *one heading*.
-2. To *explain a part of content* with *multiple key points* and each has *a paragraph of description*.
+2. To *explain a part of content* with *multiple key points* and each has *a paragraph of description*, just like using a description list.
-3. To avoid using Strong Text to *create a heading*. (keep your strong text only appearing within a paragraph's content.)
+3. To avoid using Strong Text to *create a heading*. (keep your strong text only appearing within a paragraph.)

-See it below:
+See the below:

 ![Screenshot 2022-09-25 181155](https://user-images.githubusercontent.com/110529913/192138395-287ca10b-4abf-4b57-99e7-eb7f89634120.png)